 - When in doubt about any aspect of the ethics of manuscript submission, the author should contact the Editor, who will make the final decision in consultation with editorial committee members.
 In all cases, authors should disclose any circumstances about which there may be questions.

-Please address e-mail correspondence concerning editorial matters to Dr. Steven J. Morrison, Editor, University of Washington, Seattle, WA, USA, email@example.com.
+Please address e-mail correspondence concerning editorial matters to Dr. Peter Miksza, Editor, Indiana University, email@example.com.

 For more information, please refer to the SAGE Manuscript Submission Guidelines.